restarian/bracket_print/docs/specification/unit_test_output.md

       * √ serializes functions correctly using compression level 2 with the shift_function_body option set
       * √ serializes functions correctly using compression level 1
       * √ serializes functions correctly using compression level 1 with the shift_function_body option set
+      * √ serializes native and built-in functions correctly using compression level 1 with the shift_function_body option set
+      * √ serializes native and built-in functions correctly using compression level 1 with the shift_function_body option set and no indentation string used
       * √ serializes functions within prototypes with various compression levels and options
       * √ serializes objects Object.prototype __proto__ chains